yvmahajan/Employee.API/README.md

   - Exception handling : Implemeted "ExceptionFilterAttribute" to handle exception.
   - SQL server db : Create "EmployeeDB" database with "Employee" table. find script file under /DB/DBScript.sql

+#### Note:
+Creating multiple employees in the same request is possible by accepting collection of object, but i won't recommend it.
+I will suggest create new "Batch" resource endpoint where you can send multiple sub-requests and get a separate sub-response back for each request.